dimtsagk/Django-Weather/README.md

 # dtweatherapi
 Django daily weather app.
-Check the current weather of the city you like (takes 30 secs to load).
+Check the current weather of the city you like (server takes 30 secs to load).

 --> https://dtweatherapi.onrender.com